 Last, but not least, low levels of manganese seem to negatively affect blood levels of calcium and phosphorus.
 Mineral imbalances are dangerous for health and for bone formation.

+The recommended daily intake of manganese is 2.3 mg for men and 1.8 mg for women.
 Teens need less manganese.
-Boys should get 2.2 mg and girls 1.6 mg of manganese a day, respectively.
+Boys should get 2.2 mg and girls 1.6 mg of manganese a day.
 Children need about 1.2-1.9 mg of manganese a day, depending on age and sex.

 Actually, plants are the richest foods in manganese.
-Seeds, nuts, spices, fruits, vegetables, legumes, and whole grains are excellent dietary sources!
+Seeds, nuts, spices, fruits, vegetables, legumes, and whole grains are excellent natural sources of manganese!

-First, spices, such as cloves, saffron, cinnamon, oregano, cumin, chili, and pepper can really boost your daily manganese intake!
+Spices, such as cloves, saffron, cinnamon, oregano, cumin, chili, and pepper are particularly high in manganese.
+They could really boost your daily manganese intake!

-Moreover, seeds and nuts are great dietary sources of manganese.
-Pine nuts, hazelnuts, pecans, pumpkin seeds, and walnuts are particularly rich in manganese.
+Seeds and nuts are great vegan sources of manganese as well.
+Pine nuts, hazelnuts, pecans, pumpkin seeds, and walnuts are particularly high in manganese.